2025 Entrepreneurial Fellows I 2024 Entrepreneurial Fellows I Entrepreneurial Fellow Alumni

 richard.martinez@northwestern.edu

 Richard holds a Ph.D. in Microbiology, Immunology, and Cancer Biology from the University of Minnesota.
 His doctoral research, conducted under the guidance of Dr. Ryan Hunter, centered on host-pathogen interactions in chronic respiratory infections, with a strong emphasis on proteomic analysis in the context of cystic fibrosis.
 This work provided him with hands-on experience using advanced techniques such as substrate-analog labeling, and it allowed him to collaborate with both patients and healthcare providers.
 Before earning Bachelor’s degrees in Microbiology and Biochemistry from Colorado State University, he served eight years in the United States Army Reserve, completing multiple tours with the Army Corps of Engineers.
-His dedication to fostering diversity, equity, and inclusion led him to participate as both a Fellow and a Mentor in the American Society for Microbiology’s Future Leaders Mentoring program.
+He participated as both a Fellow and a Mentor in the American Society for Microbiology’s Future Leaders Mentoring program.
 Driven by a passion for interdisciplinary collaboration, Richard is eager to further develop skills translating biomedical research to the commercial space through his role with the CBC.

 ▸ More on LinkedIN